jaxefoot/obsidian/jans-notes/Practical Day Preparation - Data Platform Team.md

 # 1 - 1 Sessions
 What do you like about the current way of working setup?
 What are your expectations for my role?
+What is a topic that you would really like to work on/ see improved?